One of the most frustrating parts of travel planning is figuring out the best way to get between and around unfamiliar destinations.

 Navigation works perfectly while online, and reasonably well offline.
 If you’ve got the address of the place you’re looking for, you’ll have no problems, but searching by name (“Arc de Triomphe”) or type (“ATM”) doesn’t always turn up the desired results when you’re not connected.

 Rather than trying to cover everywhere in the world reasonably well, Citymapper takes an alternative approach: being the best transport planner for a smaller range of cities.
-The app covers around 40 medium to large cities, from Lisbon to London, São Paulo to Singapore.
+The app covers around 40 medium to large cities, from London to Singapore.

 Routes use a combination of official data from transport companies, and additions made by super-users of the app.
-All available transport modes are shown for a given city – Lisbon, for example, has trams and ferries as well as the usual buses and metro.
+All available transport modes are shown for a given city, including trams, ferries, buses, metro and more.
 Uber and other ride-sharing options are shown as well.